obastemur/iotz/README.md

 You may re-install `iotz` via `npm install -g iotz` to get latest changes.

+#### clean
+Deletes the local container for the current path.
+Also, cleans up the auto generated files and folders.

+#### compile
+Compile the project on given path (may need an `iotz.json` on path)

+`compile` triggers a set of platform specific commands to build the project on the path.
+Thus, it requires `target` and `toolchain` are defined under `iotz.json` file.

+A successful `init` phase (see above) will ensure that you have `iotz.json` file in place.

+!
+Some platforms (extensions) do not require a particular target hence you won't see issue by not having an `iotz.json` file in place.

+#### connect
+`connect <additional args for docker>`

+Runs the current container bash in an interactive mode (tty is enabled).
+Current path is attached by default.

 #### create
 `create <toolchain name> <board name> <optional project name>`